TryGhost/express-hbs/README.md

 ## Syntax

+Options for `#express3`

+    hbs.express3({
+        partialsDir: "{String} Path to partials templates",
+        extname: "{String} Extension for templates, defaults to `.hbs`",
+        handlebars: "{Module} Use external handlebars instead of express-hbs dependency" });

+Partials may use any extension; better for syntax highlighting.

-To mark where page should be inserted into a layout.
+To mark where layout should insert pag,

     {{{body}}}

-To use a layout, use handlebars comment. `LAYOUT` is a relative path from template.
+To declare the layout for a page, use handlebars comment. `LAYOUT` is a relative path from template.

     {{!< LAYOUT}}

-To define a block in layout.
+To define a block placeholder in layout.

     {{{block "pageScripts"}}}